visforvali/ws297y/notes/notes-8.1.md

 2. The Body: the action ([2 of Pentacles](https://labyrinthos.co/blogs/tarot-card-meanings-list/two-of-pentacles-meaning-tarot-card-meanings){:target="_blank"})
 3. The Blade: the separation ([Empress](https://labyrinthos.co/blogs/tarot-card-meanings-list/the-empress-meaning-major-arcana-tarot-card-meanings){:target="_blank"})

-**Post-Prediction Journaling**: What of their actions has unintended consequences?
+**Post-Prediction Journaling**: *Your visitor leaves, your words rattle about their head and spurs them on into action.* What of their actions has unintended consequences?
 Will they live to see it?

 # I Sexually Identify as an Attack Helicopter (aka Helicopter Story)